nelpats/nelpats/README.md

 ### NSDCode
-- :zap: Mainly .NET Devloper, learning various langages.
+- French Computer Science student
-- 🌱 I like reverse engineering
+- I like in Rerverse-engineering, software ethic and Tweaking
-- :earth_africa: love to share my work here

-note: everything on this page is for educational purpose.